pheerai/gitty/README.md

 ### Monitoring entire namespaces

-gitty also lets you monitor entire namespaces, giving you an overview of all its
+gitty also lets you monitor entire namespaces, giving you an overview of releases on all its
 repositories:

 ```bash